mattiaguerri/PunctuatorBERT_TF2/README.md

 # Punctuation Restoration

 Code for punctuation restoration.
-It uses the BERT model.
+It uses pretrained models (BERT) from Huggingface Transformers.